7 Adoption Home Study Tips

 Your social worker will conduct an in-home visit where they will determine if your home is safe for a child to live in.
 For an efficient inspection, you can prepare your home ahead of time.

-Here are some adoption home study tips for safety you can use before the in-home visit:
+Here are some adoption home study tips for safety you can make note of beforehand:

-Although this may seem like a lot, your home doesn’t have to be perfect, but it should meet the basic requirements.
-Upon entering your home, your social worker will know pretty quickly whether or not it’s ready for a child.
+Remember, your home doesn’t have to be perfect, but it should meet the basic requirements.

 Tip #2: Gather Necessary Documents Early